smichalka/Neurotech2023/README.md

 The following are the dependencies for the Pison pipeline app:
 1. MATLAB (with app designer available)
-2. Python 3.5 or > (tested with Python 3.9 but should have no issues with a few versions earlier/later)
-3. scipy.io (install with `pip install scipy` or `conda install scipy` if using a conda environment)
-4. pylsl

-**All dependencies can be installed by running the installPythonDeps script in the dataCollection folder**
+2. Python 3.9 or > (check [this](https://www.mathworks.com/support/requirements/python-compatibility.html) site to see what version of python is compatible with your MATLAB.)
+3. Scipy, numpy, pylsl (install with the `installPythonDeps` script in the `dataCollection` folder

 Note: if you have a conda installation of python, you may run into problems.
 Save yourself the hassle and just install another python and make sure that it's on your path.
 You can see if this is the case by typing: pyenv into Matlab.

-### Installing pylsl
+### Installing lsl

-PyLSL is the communication protocol used to stream data from the device to the computer.
-Installing pylsl differs based on platform.
+LSL is the communication protocol used to stream data from the device to the computer.
+Installing lsl and its python bindings differs based on platform.

 **Windows**